Compton, Guildford: Literature

-Arthur Conan Doyle's novels Sir Nigel and The White Company refer to the key characters Nigel Loring and Mary Loring, their daughter Maude and her husband Alleyne Edricson, 'their children and children’s children' as having their dust laid unmarked and unbrassed before the steps of the ancient altar of Compton Church.
-The archer Samkin Aylward is marked by a mound near the old yew in the churchyard.
-A production company was registered in late 1960s until the 1970s as Sir Nigel Films/Compton Films and produced The Private Life of Sherlock Holmes.
+Arthur Conan Doyle's novels Sir Nigel and The White Company refer to certain characters as being buried in Compton Church.

 Compton is the home village of characters described in Freeman Wills Crofts' 1933 murder mystery The Hog's Back Mystery.

 Demography and housing

 The proportion of households in Compton who owned their home outright was 8% above the regional average.
 The proportion who owned their home with a loan was 3.6% lower than the regional average; social housing formed 13.7% of homes, providing overall a greater proportion of social rented housing and lower proportion of privately rented housing relative to the average of Surrey, the district and of the United Kingdom.

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 Politics

 Compton is in Guildford (UK Parliament constituency), which since its inception has fluctuated between political parties.
 Local government is administered by Guildford Borough Council and Surrey County Council.

 At Surrey County Council, one of the 81 representatives represents the area within the Shalford division.

-At Guildford Borough Council small wards of the borough are deemed appropriate to be best represented under the current constitution of councillors by two councillors.
+At Guildford Borough Council small wards of the borough are each represented by two councillors.